-During my 40-year career as a Physician Assistant my sense of adventure and altruism took me to many places where God afforded me many opportunities to hone my photographic skills so that I could professionally share some of what I have seen on my life’s adventure.
-The path that I was given put me on the Trans-Alaska Pipeline, in Sudan, the Soviet Union, Brazil, and around the Pacific Northwest.
-It over this time that I made the transition from film to digital photography.
+Since 1975, I have used my sense of adventure and altruism to take me to many places.
+The path that I have chosen to follow has taken me the length of the Trans-Alaska Pipeline, to Sudan, the Soviet Union, Brazil, and to various places around the Pacific Northwest.
+Over this time I made the transition from film to digital photography.

-In January of 1994 having spent two week in Los Angeles involved in disaster response efforts following the Northridge earthquake, I felt that I could better serve these types of efforts by coupling my training and work in emergency preparedness with my skills as a photographer.
-By doing this I could provide pertinent and sensitive images that could be used for internal informational and educational purposes by Federal, State, Local, and Tribal agencies and organizations.
+It soon became apparent to me however that I could further expand what I had to offer these types of efforts by coupling my training and work in emergency preparedness with my skills as a photographer.
+In doing this I was able to document our efforts with pertinent and sensitive images for internal informational and educational purposes.
+In due course these were provided to Federal, State, Local, and Tribal agencies and organizations.

-Among some of the recipients of my work have been the White House, Department of Defense, Homeland Security, National Disaster Medical System, the Domestic Nuclear Detection Office, Pacific Northwest National Laboratory, the Center for Asymmetric Warfare, and various law enforcement and emergency management agencies throughout the Pacific Northwest.
-Between 2013 and 2015 I served as the photographer for both the Northwest and the National Tribal Emergency Management Councils.
+Among these recipients have been the White House, the Department of Defense, Homeland Security, the National Disaster Medical System, the Domestic Nuclear Detection Office, Pacific Northwest National Laboratory, the Center for Asymmetric Warfare, and to various law enforcement and emergency management agencies located throughout the Pacific Northwest.
+Between 2013 and 2017 I also served as the photographer for both the Northwest and the National Tribal Emergency Management Councils.

 Enjoy Your Life,